hyperledger/fabric-rfcs/text/0000-opentelemetry-tracing.md

 The OpenTelemetry reporting system happens securely over Protobuf, with containers and client applications sending data.
 This requires that an OpenTelemetry-compatible endpoint is present to receive the data.

+For ex,
+- At SDK side, to process with open telemetry for each txid.
+We need analysis blocks and it will make additional cost.

+- Together with opentelemetry which will adding more effort on operation and monitoring/integeration works.

 # Rationale and alternatives
 [alternatives]: #alternatives